wp-plugins/mybooktable/readme.txt

 == Changelog ==

+= 2.1.5 =
+* Added conditional loading for scripts to improve page load time
+* Removed Celery shadowbox option due to security vulnerability
+* Other minor bug fixes

+= 2.1.4 =
+* Fixed a minor typo
+* Updated Kobo logo to match new design
+* Updated iBooks buy buttons to better match Apple's style guidelines

 = 2.1.3 =
-* Added a "max_book" attribute to all book listing shortcodes that can limit the number of shown books.
+* Added a "max_book" attribute to all book listing shortcodes that can limit the number of shown books
-* Fixed a bug that was interfering with the colon on book series box text.
+* Fixed a bug that was interfering with the colon on book series box text
-* Fixed a error message bug that cropped up when using certain permalink structures.
+* Fixed a error message bug that cropped up when using certain permalink structures
-* Removed the Signed by the Author Buy Button due to the service closing down.
+* Removed the Signed by the Author Buy Button due to the service closing down
-* Added the ability to use shortcodes in archive descriptions.
+* Added the ability to use shortcodes in archive descriptions
-* Improved compatability with various commonly used themes.
+* Improved compatability with various commonly used themes

 = 2.1.2 =
 * Fixed problem caused by Jetpack Photon that caused Book Series images to not show up correctly